ui/stamps-api-docs/source/balance_api.rst

 =================== ==============================
 Variable            Description
 =================== ==============================
-customer            An object containing customer information after successful reduction
+customer            An object containing customer information after successful deduction
                     from the balance.
 Contains id, current balance and membership status. errors              Errors encountered when processing request (if any)
 =================== ==============================